 What to expect at your appointment

 Your eye test and prescription can be confusing, especially if you’ve never worn glasses or contact lenses before.
-However, once you’re aware of what to expect during your appointment and have a basic understanding of your prescription, you’ll realise that an eye test is just a routine procedure that ultimately helps monitor your eye health and maintain your best vision possible.
+However, once you’re aware of what to expect during your appointment and have a basic understanding of your prescription, you’ll realise that regular eye tests are just a routine that ultimately helps monitor your eye health and maintain your best vision possible.

 On arrival